Nicole and Darren are the lecturers for Neuroseminars, their aim is to make neurology as simple and relevant to clinical practice as possible.

 Neuroseminars mix relevant theory with frequent practical sessions help clinicians develop their assessment, treatment and rehabilitation skills.
 Case reports are presented to encourage a mindset of choosing an appropriate intervention based on clinical findings then retesting to measure effectiveness.

-Each two-day seminar covers recent research into the neurological mechanisms and therapeutic options.
+Each seminar covers recent research into the neurological mechanisms and therapeutic options.
 Please note, all of our seminars are designed to be stand-alone.
-You do not require prior knowledge of functional neurology and you can take our seminars in any order you wish
+You do not require prior knowledge of functional neurology and you can take our seminars in any order you wish.
+Some seminars are being provided online through Zoom conferencing and the format will differ from that described below.

 Introduction to Functional Neurology: Relevant to any practitioner treating musculoskeletal disorders, it looks at how the brain influences muscle tension, posture and coordination.
 Explores how various forms of manipulation, mobilisation, active release, post isometric relaxation, dry needling, taping and fascial release will alter local muscle tone.
 Then the influence these techniques and rehab exercises have on the cerebellum and brainstem nuclei involved in muscle control.